d-asensio/cabify-shopping-cart/README.md

 Once the state is updated, any subscribed component gets notified and re-renders if necessary to show the new information.
 But the components do not access the state directly, they use selectors to get the information they need, either if this information is accessible in a direct way or it has to be processed.

-This pattern creates a contract between the components and the state and provides flexibility and robustness since it allows to modify components without having to modify the state and vice-versa.
+This pattern creates a contract between the components and the state, providing flexibility and robustness.
+It allows to modify components without having to modify the state and vice-versa.

-### Checkout and app link
+### Checkout and app interaction

 I have described the checkout class and the app, but how they link together?

-In my opinion, the frontend should be as "dummy" as possible: It should contain the minimum amount of business logic and in case that this is unavoidable, the business logic should be isolated from the presentation layer.
+In my opinion, the frontend should be as "dummy" as possible: It should contain the minimum amount of business logic and in case that it is unavoidable, the business logic should be isolated from the presentation layer.

 For this reason, I think that the checkout class should not be used directly from the reducers and thus it should be considered as an external service.
-Just like if we had an endpoint of an API that we could use to calculate the discounts and the final price of the user selection.
+Just like if we had an API endpoint that we could use to calculate the discounts and the final price of the user selection.

-This is not a wild idea and probably, as our little store grows, we will start to have tens of discount rules and this logic will probably be migrated to the backend and exposed through an API endpoint.
+This is not a wild idea and probably, as our little store grows, we will start to have tens of discount rules and this logic will probably be migrated to the backend and exposed through an API.

-With this possibility in mind, I have created the checkout service, which is a [facade](https://en.wikipedia.org/wiki/Facade_pattern) between the application, the checkout class, and the price rules data.
+With this possibility in mind, I have created the checkout service: A [facade](https://en.wikipedia.org/wiki/Facade_pattern) between the application, the checkout class, and the price rules data.

 > The implementation of the checkout service can be found in `src/app/services/initCheckoutService.js`